 We would like to acknowledge and thank Terry & Jerry Oksa for their many years of dedication to the Yellowstone Rod Run!
 The success has been phenomenal, making it the oldest event in the Northwest and one dear to our hearts here in West Yellowstone.
 With the guidance of Terry, we are honored to carry on this event and look forward to bringing many more years of fun and making memories at the Yellowstone Rod Run!

-New this year, we will be putting on a Poker Run north to 320 Ranch for lunch, making stops along the way to draw your cards.
+We will be putting on a Poker Run north to 320 Ranch for lunch, making stops along the way to draw your cards.

 We are making TOWN PARK our permanent headquarters for the entire weekend.